Third Menai Crossing: Alternative location

-When the project was announced for scrapping in February 2023, it was revealed an alternative "Sienna" option was considered by planners, as well as reserving land for the orange route as a backup.
-The Sienna option would have involved a four-lane bridge being built closer to the existing Britannia Bridge than the chosen purple option and having a much lower deck, to protect views of the existing bridge.
+When the scrapping of the project was announced in February 2023, it was revealed an alternative "Sienna" option was considered by planners, as well as reserving land for the orange route as a backup.
+The Sienna option would have involved a four-lane bridge being built closer to the existing Britannia Bridge than the chosen purple option, and having a much lower deck, to protect views of the existing bridge.
 A "Three Bridges Park" development was then proposed alongside the third crossing proposal in the hope the three bridges would become a tourist attraction and provide "wider economic benefits".
 However, there was no indication the proposal was seriously considered by the Welsh Government before it scrapped the crossing project entirely.

 Design and cost

 Four bridge types were considered during the 2017 public consultation.
 The four types considered were: a single-span extrados, two-span extrados, two-span balanced cantilever or a single-span cable-stayed bridge.
 The balanced cantilever design was most favoured by respondents due to its low profile.

-A local civil engineer, disagreed that the new bridge should have a low profile, stating it "looked a bit more like a motorway overpass", so instead put forward a proposal for the bridge to be held up by a statue of Bendigeidfran, a Welsh mythological figure.
+A local civil engineer, Benji Poulton, disagreed that the new bridge should have a low profile, stating it "looked a bit more like a motorway overpass", so instead put forward a proposal for the bridge to be held up by a statue of Brân the Blessed (Bendigeidfran), a Welsh mythological figure.
 The concept won a design competition, with a petition for it later launched, receiving near 300 signatures.
 The Welsh Government included the concept in its appraisal process to its project consultants.

 The bridge was proposed to have wind protection to avoid the bridge being closed to road traffic under stormy conditions.

 The bridge would be fully funded by the Welsh Government, as of 2022.
 Although it was hoped in 2017, that the National Grid would provide funds for the project in the event their cables are carried along the new bridge instead of their own proposed £100 million tunnel under the strait connecting to the proposed Wylfa Newydd nuclear power station.
 A tunnel was proposed by the National Grid instead of electricity pylons to protect the area's natural beauty.
 Llyr Gruffydd, Plaid Cymru MS, said the combined project would make a crossing "more feasible".
 A 2018 National Grid and Welsh Government study was set up to investigate the proposal.

 The crossing was estimated to cost £135 million in 2017, but increased to £400 million by 2022.
 Design consultants for the crossing were stated to be AECOM, RML and Knight Architects.